 Updating the St. Louis region’s long-range transportation plan

-We helped the East-West Gateway Council of Governments (EWG) define Guiding Principles and performance measures for its long-range transportation plan and conducted a transportation equity assessment to help guide future investments in the St. Louis region.
+We helped the East-West Gateway Council of Governments (EWG) define Guiding Principles and performance measures for its long-range transportation plan and conducted a transportation assessment to help guide future investments in the St. Louis region.

 Challenge